-Read what students from The Coding Boot Camp, The UX/UI Boot Camp, The Data Analysis and Visualization Boot Camp, and The Cybersecurity Boot Camp had to say about their experience in the program.
+Read what students from our Boot Camps had to say about their experience in the program.

 The program was a great experience.
 I loved the material we learned and could see how it directly applied to a career in technology.
 I chose to attend because I wanted to change my lifestyle and career path; this industry would allow me to achieve both, and the program helped jump-start that process.

 I am much happier now that I have finished the course.
 It is a big accomplishment to achieve, as well as a difficult one.
 I now have the confidence in myself that I will succeed in the tech industry.
 The instructors, career services, and my classmates were all great.
 I couldn’t have asked for a better experience.

 I chose to attend because I got hooked on coding in my previous job (SAS programming) but wanted to combine coding with my graphic design skills.
 Web development was the obvious next step, but I didn’t want to waste time in a traditional two or four-year program, so I opted for The Coding Boot Camp at UT Austin.

 I didn’t quite anticipate how life-changing it would be; I look back on that first day and have to laugh at my naivety.
 I learned so much, met great people, overcame challenges, AND landed a dream job.
 It has definitely impacted my life in many ways.
 A huge shout out to Kaitlyn for all of her support – and at times, hand-holding!

 I’m an Army veteran that was looking to start a career after completing a bachelor’s degree.
 Not only did I want to keep helping others into the future, I wanted to stay relevant in a fast-changing labor marketplace.
 I knew I wanted to use technology to help find solutions for others, and this program was a vehicle to get me to that goal.